The history of Jasper County goes back to 1632 and so has a special place in Georgia’s history.

 - Restaurant owners who did not inspect, refrigerate, or properly store, cook, or handle food products;

-- Grocery store owner or managers who sold expired food or beverages or failed to prevent the sale of contaminated food products;
+- Grocery store owners or managers who sold expired food or beverages or failed to prevent the sale of contaminated food products;

 - Food companies whose owners were careless in regulating the mass production of canned or sealed food or drink products; and

 - Trucking companies that did not refrigerate or store food products properly.